pixelpicosean/lesser-panda/README.md

 - Multiple collision detection solution: a fast AABB based engine and a powerful SAT engine that support polygon and detailed overlapping information.
 - Multiply broad phase solution: "Simple" for collision less games and "SpatialHash" for collision heavy ones.
 - ECS(Entity Component System) like sub-systems.
+- `Behaviors` bring objects to life with one-line setup.
+- High level `Actor` classes with both virsuals and physics built-in.
 - Automatically choose the best resolution based on configs.
 - Tag is supported by sub-systems.
 - Mobile friendly.